- 1 Why do we need the CICA?

 Why do we need the CICA?

-The CICA scheme can also help with victims of historical abuse such as victims of child abuse and historical sexual abuse.
+The CICA scheme can also help with victims of historical abuse such as victims of child abuse and historical sexual abuse and rape.
 Essentially, the CICA scheme can help victims when traditional lawsuits may not be able to.
 It has been set up solely to help victims of crime and at CICA UK we can help you make the most of it and claim the compensation you deserve.

 How can the CICA scheme help me?